peterhinch/micropython-vs1053/SYNCHRONOUS.md

 successfully tested MP3's having a 256Kbps rate and VBR files which have a slightly higher rate.

-The VS1053 can support lossles FLAC files with a plugin.
+The VS1053 can support lossless FLAC files with a plugin.
 However the data rate for FLAC files is about 1Mbps which would give an overhead of 222ms/s or 22.5%.
-This is the irreducibile overhead caused by bus transfers, and takes no account of the Python code.
+This is the irreducible overhead caused by bus transfers, and takes no account of the Python code.
 WAV files are typically twice as bad.
 In testing neither played on an ESP32.

+FLAC files played correctly on a Pyboard.
+WAV files were not tested.
+There is no reason to use them as they may be converted to FLAC without loss of quality.

 ## 6.2 Test results

 Testing was done using the onboard SD card adaptor on the Adafruit board.
-Stock CPU frequency was used except where stated.
+Stock CPU frequency was used.

 Pyboards, ESP8266 and ESP32 work with this driver with MP3 files recorded at up to 256Kbps and VBR.
+Pyboards also work with FLAC files (using the plugin).